HTMLCSS-GodMode/omnifood-site/README.md

 - **General CSS**: The `general.css` file contains reusable styles and variables that can be used throughout the project to ensure design consistency and ease of maintenance.

 ## Updates

+### Version 8.1.0 - October 13, 2024

+- **Features Tab**: Added a new **Features Tab** that highlights OmniFood's key services and offerings in a well-organized format, improving the site's overall UI.

 ### Version 8.0.0 - October 12, 2024